liviatorresm/liviatorresm/README.md

 - 🌱 I’m currently learning Computer Vision

-- 💬 Ask me anything about Python and related libraries
+- 💬 Ask me anything about Python and related libraries,  as I am growing strong on it!

 - ⚡ Fun fact: I hold a degree in Nutrition and specialize in Nephrology and Organ Transplantation 👩‍⚕️